maddenp/nml/README.md

 /
 ````

+Note that get and set commands may not be mixed in a single _nml_ invovation.

 A file may be edited in place with the _--edit_ command (equivalent, in this case, to _--in nl --out nl_):

 ````